 Every business owner in the country is looking intensely at the situation and monitoring how they could best respond and serve their customer and customer base.
 Some useful advice to business owners has come in many different forms, and there is no easy solution.
 Here are some of the top tips that have been discussed around social media:

 - How can you shift your model (temporarily or permanently) to facilitate the operation of your business under current conditions or restrictions?
 For example, as a dine-in restaurant, how can you keep targeting your customers and keep your doors open?
-Perhaps take out and even delivery.
+Perhaps focusing on take out and even delivery may work.
 Convert some of your workforce to drivers and set up a new schedule to rotate employees as much as possible.

 - Be creative and study your cash flow, how you can cut costs, and how to get cash fast.
 This, of course, depends a lot on your industry and the avenues which it has available in our current situation.